 Conflict of Interest

 The authors have no conflicts of interest to disclose.

 PS – Authors Oluwaseyitan Adesegun and Olusegun Ojuola are musicians in their own right.
 OA plays the piano and trumpet, with particular interest in jazz and classical music, while OO plays the piano, with interest in Musicology and Choral conducting, and also teaches music professionally.

-No form of funding in any form, was received for this research.
+No funding, in any form, was received for this research work.

 - WHO.
 Constitution of WHO: Principles [Internet].
 WHO.
 World Health Organization; 2016 [cited 2018 Dec 16].
 Available from: https://www.who.int/about/mission/en/

 - Trappe H-J, Brecker IM.
 Effects of Different Styles of Music on Human Cardiovascular Response: A Prospective Controlled Trial.
 Music Med.
 2016;8:8–16.

 - Pothoulaki M, MacDonald RAR, Flowers P, Stamataki E, Filiopoulos V, Stamatiadis D, et al. An Investigation of the Effects of Music on Anxiety and Pain Perception in Patients Undergoing Haemodialysis Treatment.
 J Health Psychol.
 2008;13:912–20.